opensearch-project/documentation-website/_dashboards/quickstart.md

 ## Interacting with data using Dashboards

-Interactive dashboards allow you analyze data in more depth and filter it in several ways.
-In **Dashboards**, you can interact directly with data on a dashboard by using dashboard-level filters.
-For example, continuing with the preceding dashboard, you can filter to show delays and cancellations for a specific airline.
+Interactive dashboards allow you to analyze data in more depth and filter it in several ways.
+With **Dashboards**, you can interact directly with data through the use of dashboard-level filters.

-The following steps give you a basic overview about interacting with the sample flight data:
+Take your previous dashboard and follow these steps to further analyze and filter the sample flight data:

 1. On the **[Flights] Airline Carrier** panel, choose **OpenSearch-Air**.
 The dashboard updates automatically.
 2. Choose **Save** to save the customized dashboard.

-Alternatively, you can apply filters using the dashboard toolbar:
+Another option is to use the dashboard toolbar to apply filters.
+Follow these steps to learn about this feature:

 1. In the dashboard toolbar, choose **Add filter**.
 2. From the **Field**, **Operator**, and **Value** dropdown lists, choose **Carrier**, **is**, and **OpenSearch-Air**, respectively, as shown in the following image.
 3. Choose **Save**.
-The dashboard updates automatically, and the result is the dashboard shown in the following image.
+The dashboard updates automatically.

 The following image shows the view you see once you have completed the preceding steps.